workadventure/workadventure/docs/maps/api-deprecated.md

 - Method `WA.goToRoom` is deprecated.
 It has been renamed to `WA.nav.goToRoom`.
 - Method `WA.openCoWebSite` is deprecated.
 It has been renamed to `WA.nav.openCoWebSite`.
 - Method `WA.closeCoWebSite` is deprecated.
 It has been renamed to `WA.nav.closeCoWebSite`.
+- Method `WA.closeCoWebsite` is deprecated.
+It has been renamed to `WA.nav.closeCoWebsite`.
 - Method `WA.openPopup` is deprecated.
 It has been renamed to `WA.ui.openPopup`.
 - Method `WA.onChatMessage` is deprecated.
 It has been renamed to `WA.chat.onChatMessage`.
 - Method `WA.onEnterZone` is deprecated.
 It has been renamed to `WA.room.onEnterZone`.